Introduction to Oil Trading — What Are Oil Futures And How to Trade?

 Among the many assets used as a basis for futures trading, one of the market’s most popular options is oil, one of the key and valuable minerals used in countless fields and applications.
 But what are oil futures commitments, and how do we trade them?

-This article will explain the concept of oil futures, the types of oil futures, and the reasons why you should invest in them.
+Let’s explain oil futures, contract types, and the reasons why you should invest in them.
 You will also learn the steps to follow when investing in these assets.

 Key Takeaways